Not only do these upcycled plastic bottle planters look cool with their Marimekko patterns, but they are self-draining planters.

 Then, remove the lid from the top of the bottle and then place it upside down inside the bottom part of the bottle.

-3. Next, paper mache the plastic bottle planters.
+Step 3: Next, paper mache the plastic bottle planters.
 Cut up strips of newspaper and glue them to the bottles by using a flour and water mixture as glue.
 The flour and water mixture should be the consistency of cream.

 The bottle planters were covered in two layers of paper mache.

 Top tip: You can use glue with the paper mache as I did with my giant paper mache cactus.
-But I find with the flour mixture my fingers get less sticky and as a result, the craft is less messy.
+But I find with the flour mixture, my fingers get less sticky, and as a result, the craft is less messy.

-4. Once the paper mache has dried, paint the planters white.
+Step 4: Once the paper mache has dried, paint the planters white.
 This will make sure the newspaper print doesn’t show through the decoupage.

 The Marimekko Decoupage

 Top Tip: Separating the layers of the napkin can be tricky.
-Folding the napkin in a corner and then gently rubbing it between your thumb and forefinger should help loosen the ply layers.
+Folding the napkin in a corner and gently rubbing it between your thumb and forefinger should help loosen the ply layers.